CaoLiSheng/myprogramming.top/posts/Book-Operating-System-Concepts-2-Operating-System-Structures.md

 Messages can be exchanged beteween the processes either directly or indirectly through a common mailbox.
 Before communication can take place, a connection must be opened.
-The name of the other communication must be known, be it another process on the same system or another computer connected by a communications network.
+The name of the other communicator must be known, be it another process on the same system or another computer connected by a communications network.
 The `get_hostid()` and `get_processid()` system calls do this translation.
 The identifiers are then passed to the general-purpose `open()` and `close()` calls provided by the file system or to special `open_connection()` and `close_connection()` system calls, depending on the system's model of communication.
 The recipient process usually must give its permission for communication to take place with an `accept_connection()` call.